islam-fawzy25/islam-fawzy25/README.md

 - 🔭 I’m currently working on intensive course at [HackYourFuture Copenhagen](https://www.hackyourfuture.dk/).
 - 🌱 I’m currently learning ReactJs and WordPress.
 - 👯 I’m looking to collaborate on ReactJs and Javascript.
-- 🤔 I’m looking for help with Flexbox CSS.
+- 🤔 I’m looking for help with CSS.
 - 💬 Ask me about  anything, I will try my best.
 - 📫 How to reach me: [Email](islam.fawzy@outlook.dk) , [LinkedIn](https://www.linkedin.com/in/islam-fawzy/)
 - 😄 Pronouns: Nerd , helper.